musaibxandra/Parisian-AirBnB-Eclairs/README.md

 ### Breif overview:

 - It is likely the property regulations implemented in 2015 impacted the listings in Paris.
-- The Average Cost of Paris Neighbourhood is quite expensive.
+- Its appears that the number of Accomodations indeed have an effect on Price
-- The number of Accomodations does have an effect on pricing.
+- 'Elysee' is the expensive neighbourhood in paris
 - Its Observed that Property types with bigger homes tend to get consistenly higher rating score.